sigmonsays/sigmonsays.github.io/src/content/post/why-go.md

 # In summary

--  compiled language checks a lot of errors for me
+- compiled language has a compiler which checks a lot of errors for me
 - statically compiled (single binary deployment!)
 - strictly typed language
 - excellent type system and OOP-like features (interfaces)